dimsemenov/PhotoSwipe/docs/getting-started.md

 </div>
 <!-- PhotoSwipe example block END -->

-## How initialization works

-1. Lightbox (`photoswipe-lightbox.esm.js`) will be loaded when browser reaches the `import`.
-It won't block your page rendering as modules are deferred by default.
-It is also very light comparing to the PhotoSwipe core.
-2. Lightbox will bind a single click event to each `gallery`.
-3. After user clicks on any `children` the Lightbox will start loading core PhotoSwipe library, specifically:

-    - PhotoSwipe core JS file that you may define via `pswpModule` option.
-    - The first image.

 ## Supported browsers and fallback

 - The PhotoSwipe supports all browsers that [support ES6 modules](https://caniuse.com/#search=module).
   - Thus, it will not work in IE11, Opera Mini, UC browser, and old versions of Chrome, Safari and Firefox.
 Check your website/region statistics before deciding whether you should use PhotoSwipe or not.
 - Users in unsupported browsers will still be able to view the large image if you use recommended HTML markup - link to image, or link to page that contains image (for example, in WordPress you may link to an attachment page).
-- It is not recommended to transpile the script to ES5 - it is not tested in it.
 - You may add any fallback via `script type="nomodule"`.